HumanCellAtlas/dcp-community/charters/IngestSupport/charter.md

 The Ingest Support team is the liaison between the Data Coordination Platform (DCP) and labs contributing data to the Human Cell Atlas (HCA).
 This team is:

 * Working with data contributors who are generating new data types to develop a deep understanding of their data
-* Assisting data contributors to describe their experiments in a manner that supports findability, reusability and reproducability within the DCP ecosystem
+* Assisting data contributors to describe their experiments in a manner that supports findability, reusability, and reproducability within the DCP ecosystem
 * Helping data contributors to submit their data to the DCP, resolving any emerging issues during the process

 ## Definitions

 *Data contributor* - any user who uploads data and metadata into the DCP

-*Data wrangler* -  the Ingest Support team member who assists labs contributing data to the HCA.
+*Data wrangler* -  the Ingest Support team member who assists labs contributing data to the HCA

 *Data* - raw data files from an experiment such as [fastq files](https://en.wikipedia.org/wiki/FASTQ_format) for sequencing experiments or tiff stacks for imaging experiments

-*Metadata* - descriptive information about what projects, samples and experiments are and how they were collected or conducted
+*Metadata* - descriptive information about projects, samples, and experiments and how they were collected or processed

-*New data types* - assay data types which either can't already be ingested by the DCP or have only recently (~6m - 1yr) started to be ingested by the system
+*New data types* - assay data types which either can't currently be ingested by the DCP or have only recently (~6m - 1yr) started to be ingested by the system

 *Established data types* - assay data types which have a history of submission and downstream use in the DCP and for which there are already many datasets of this type represented in the platform

-*Submission* - the grouping of data and metadata that makes sense to a data contributor to submit one at a time.
+*Submission* - the grouping of data and metadata that makes sense to a data contributor to submit at one time.
 For example, a data contributor might upload all the data at once for a publication they have in preparation.
-This grouping does not necessarily correspond to how data is stored or displayed in the DCP and how it should be displayed to a data consumer
+This grouping does not necessarily correspond to how data is stored or displayed in the DCP nor how it should be displayed to a data consumer

-*The PM team* - the team responsible for the oversight of the DCP as the product, developing the shared understanding of the overall product vision, priorities, and release schedule with the community.
+*The PM team* - the team responsible for the oversight of the DCP as the product, developing the shared understanding of the overall product vision, priorities, and release schedule with the community

 ## Objectives